oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 of JADN types must form an acyclic graph, and any type graph that has cycles is invalid.
 This is necessary to ensure that all serialized data has finite and known nesting depth.

-JADN container types define a directional relationship between container and contained types.
+JADN structured types define a directional relationship between containing and contained types.
 Therefore every acyclic collection of JADN types forms one or more directed acyclic graphs (DAG).

 A directed (or rooted) tree is a DAG with the further restriction that a child can have only one parent.